alirezanet/Gridify/docs/guide/gridifyGlobalConfiguration.md

 ### CaseSensitiveMapper

-By default mappings are case insensitive. for example, `name=John` and `Name=John` are considered equal.
+By default mappings are case insensitive.
+For example, `name=John` and `Name=John` are considered equal.
 You can change this behavior by setting this property to `true`.

 - type: `bool`